ZcashFoundation/zebra/book/src/dev/rfcs/0010-v5-transaction.md

 }
 ```

-V5 sapling output will live in `zebra-chain/src/sapling/output.rs` (this is in the same file as `OutputV4`):
+V5 sapling output will live in `zebra-chain/src/sapling/output.rs` (this is in the same file as `OutputV4`).

+Note: the V4 and V5 sapling outputs currently have identical fields.
+We use different types to consistently distinguish V4 and V5 transaction data.

 ```
 pub struct OutputV5 {